NaCl-Salt-12/ROS2-Experiment-Pipeline/README.md

 #### Create a deploy key

-You will need to create a ssh key to allow the pipeline to push data to your git repository.
-Follow the steps provided [on github](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#deploy-keys) to set up your deploy key.
+Generate an SSH key to enable the pipeline to push data to your Git repository.
+Follow the [GitHub documentation on deploy keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#deploy-keys) for setup instructions.

-#### Configure the start_experiment script
+### Configure the start_experiment Script

-At the top of the start-experiment script, you will find the following variables that need to be set:
+Set the following variables at the top of the `start_experiment.sh` script:

-- `DEPLOY_KEY_PATH`: The path to your deploy key. (i.e. /home/user/.ssh/id_rsa)
+- `DEPLOY_KEY_PATH`: Path to your deploy key. (e.g., `/home/user/.ssh/id_rsa`)
-- `STAGE_PATH`: The path to a temporary staging directory where the experiment data will be stored before being moved to the git repository. (i.e. ${HOME}/bag_data) also used for local backups of ros2 bags.
+- `STAGE_PATH`: Path to a temporary staging directory for experiment data before moving to the Git repository (e.g.,`${HOME}/bag_data`).
+Also used for local backups of ROS2 bags
-- `GIT_PATH`: The path to your local git repository where the experiment data will be stored. (i.e. /home/user/experiment_logs)
+- `GIT_PATH`: Path to your local Git repository for experiment data storage (e.g., `/home/user/experiment_logs`)
-- `SSH_URL`: The Git SSH URL of your git repository. (i.e. `git@github.com:USERNAME/REPOSITORY_NAME.git`) you can find this at the main page of the repository on GitHub, click on the green "Code" button and select "SSH" and copy the URL.
+- `SSH_URL`: Git SSH URL of your git repository. (e.g., `git@github.com:USERNAME/REPOSITORY_NAME.git`) Find this on your repository's main page by clicking the green "Code" button and selecting "SSH"

   > [!NOTE]
-> `{$HOME}` is a reference to your home directory, the same as `~`.
-You can use this variable in the paths above to make them relative to your home directory.
+  > `{$HOME}` references your home directory (equivalent to ~) and should be used in the paths above to make them relative to your home directory.

 ## FAQ

 ### **Q: Why have a staging directory?**

-**A**: For two reasons: Backups and atomic commits.
-The staging directory is used to store the experiment data temporarily before being moved to the git repository.
-This allows for a backup of the ros2 bag files in case something goes wrong during the conversion to CSV or the git commit process.
-It also allows for atomic commits, meaning that all files are committed at once, rather than one at a time.
-This ensures that the experiment data is consistent and complete.
+**A**: The staging directory serves two purposes: backups and atomic commits.
+It temporarily stores experiment data before moving it to the Git repository, providing a backup of ROS2 bag files in case of conversion or commit failures.
+It also enables atomic commits, ensuring all files are committed simultaneously for consistent and complete experiment data.

-### Q: Why do not clone the repository into my ros2 workspace?
+### Q: Why do not clone the repository into my ROS2 workspace?

-**A:** Because it allows for user customization of the pipeline without modifying the original repository.
-As well as allowing easer integration into existing ros2 workspaces, and git repositories.
-And allows use in multiple ros2 workspaces without duplicating the repository.
+**A**: Keeping the repository separate from your ROS2 workspace provides several benefits:

+- Enables pipeline customization without modifying the original repository
+- Simplifies integration into existing ROS2 workspaces and Git repositories
+- Allows usage across multiple ROS2 workspaces without repository duplication